Interactions between teaching assistants and students boost engagement in physics labs: Method

 In Physics 100, the TAs are the instructors in the lab, having full control of the section.
-We exclude one of the lab sections from our analysis, because in the observation week there was a replacement TA.
+We exclude one of the lab sections from our analysis, because in the observation week there was a replacement TA, as lab norms that may have been established with the regular TA may have been different than the results of our observations.
 A group of 10 TAs, consisting of 9 males and 1 female, facilitated the 16 remaining lab sections in pairs.
-Each pair of TAs were assigned to 2 consecutive lab sections, and the majority of the TAs were assigned to 2 or 4 sections.
+Each pair of TAs were assigned to 2 consecutive lab sections, and each TA was assigned to 2 or 4 sections.
 A TA assigned to 4 sections then taught two different instances of consecutive labs, with a different TA partner for each instance.
-For each lab, the TAs are provided a `TA version' of the lab activity, with timing notes and comments about facilitation.
-In addition, the TAs attended weekly meetings in which the upcoming lab was reviewed.
+The TAs attended weekly meetings in which the upcoming lab was reviewed.

 6 of the 10 TAs were first-year graduate students at UBC and had no prior teaching experience, while 2 TAs had more than one year of TA experience at UBC.
 The TAs ranged in age from 22 to 28, with a median age of 24.
 Upon beginning graduate school at UBC, each of the first-year TAs underwent an 8 hour TA Professional Development Workshop in addition to a 3 hour Physics 100 specific workshop.\cite{holmes:2013}